Nabadwip Dham–Malda Town Express

 The Nabadwip Dham–Malda Town Express is an Express train belonging to Eastern Railway zone that runs between Malda Town and Nabadwip Dham railway station in Indian state of West Bengal.
 It is currently being operated with 13421/13422 train numbers on a daily basis.

 Service

-The 13421/Nabadwip Dham–Malda Town Express has average speed of 47 km/hr and covers 227 km in 4 h 50 m.
-The 13422/Malda Town–Nabadwip Dham Express has average speed of 45 km/hr and covers 227 km in 5 h 5 m.
+The 13421/Nabadwip Dham–Malda Town Express has average speed of 47 km/h and covers 227 km in 4 h 50 m.
+The 13422/Malda Town–Nabadwip Dham Express has average speed of 45 km/h and covers 227 km in 5 h 5 m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 km/h.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 12 coaches: